resiprocate/resiprocate/resip/recon/readme.txt

 In order for recon to appeal to the widest audience possible, some changes should be made in order to provide a better layer between the underlying media stack (currently sipXtapi) and the Conversation Manager.
-The following tasks are required:
+The following task is required:

-1. Re-write the SDP library.
-The SDP library provides a semantic representation of the information conveyed in the Session Description Protocol (SDP), including ICE candidates and components.
-It is currently created in sipX style code and reside in the sipXtapi repository (sipXsdpLib).
-This library should be ported/rewritten in resip style containers.
-Once this is complete we can modify the offer/answer logic in recon to only be dependant on resip.
-2. Provide a media access API/thin layer so that sipX API's are not accessed directly from different areas in recon source code.
+Provide a media access API/thin layer so that sipX API's are not accessed directly from different areas in recon source code.
 Currently sipX API's are accessed in the following locations:

     ConversationManager.cxx - contains main sipXmediaFactory and sipXmediaInterface - the interface into sipX library
       - createMediaInterface
       - setVolume